 If you're in England for a short visit but need to see a GP, you can register as a temporary patient with a local doctor.

 You need to be in the area for more than 24 hours but less than 3 months.

 Again, it's up to the GP practice to decide whether or not they'll accept new patients.

 Treatment will be free of charge, but make sure you present your European Health Insurance Card (EHIC) if you have one.
-(See below for advice for citizens of EU countries, Norway, Iceland, Liechtenstein and Switzerland.)
+(See more information on this page for citizens of EU countries, Norway, Iceland, Liechtenstein and Switzerland).